-A few weeks back, exciting news broke of Meg's next project.
-She is to write the story for a new mobile game based in the cyberpunk-themed Android (board game) universe, popularised by the asymmetrical deck-building game, Android: Netrunner.
-The game is being put together by Legacy Games, a Los Angeles studio best known for a number of casual mobile distractions, including hidden-object tie-ins with several TV shows including Murder She Wrote, Criminal Minds and House.
+A few weeks back, exciting news broke of Jayanth's next project.
+She is to write the story for a new mobile game based in the cyberpunk-themed Android (board game) universe, popularized by the asymmetrical deck-building game, Android: Netrunner.
+The game is being put together by Legacy Games, a Los Angeles studio best known for a number of casual mobile distractions, including hidden-object tie-ins with several TV shows including Murder She Wrote, Criminal Minds, and House.

 Wait, what?
 A mobile developer with a reputation for making cash-grab licensed games, now working on a non-linear, free-to-play (F2P) adaption of a niche cyberpunk mythology about hacking megacorps with a great, young, female writer on board?
-This seems an unlikely pairing of celebrated creative flair and commercial brute force, so I spoke to Jayanth herself about what was going down with the first video game adaptation of the Android universe, which has already spawned the Netrunner phenomenon.
+This seems an unlikely pairing of celebrated creative flair and commercial brute force, so I spoke to Jayanth herself about what was going down with the first video game adaptation of the Netrunner phenomenon.

-Many readers will equate the very word "cyberpunk" with the sights and sounds of Ridley Scott's seminal 1982 movie Blade Runner, an adaptation of Philip K Dick's Do Androids Dream of Electric Sheep?, and there's no problem with that, at all – it's an iconic, beautiful film with a unique sense of oppressive loneliness and unstable identities.
-"There's a lot to learn from Blade Runner," Jayanth tells me, "in its darkness, complexity, how it amalgamates and synthesises culture influences without replicating them."
-This is part of what made 80 Days so alluring, and though it won't mean much to gamers if the core gameplay is pony, the Android mobile game has this same potential.
+Many readers will equate the very word "cyberpunk" with the sights and sounds of Ridley Scott's seminal 1982 movie Blade Runner, an adaptation of Philip K Dick's Do Androids Dream of Electric Sheep?, and there's no problem with that, at all—it's an iconic, beautiful film with a unique sense of oppressive loneliness and unstable identities.
+"There's a lot to learn from Blade Runner," Jayanth tells me, "in its darkness, complexity, how it amalgamates and synthesizes culture influences without replicating them."
+This is part of what made 80 Days so alluring, and though it won't mean much to gamers if the core gameplay is pony, the Netrunner game has this same potential.
 But it must do much more than conform to easy stereotypes if it's to really expand on what it means to be human in the near future, and how megacorps will come to replace nation states.

 Article continues after the video below